onep1xel/TheAccessAgency/content/work/parks-victoria-video-series.md

 - block: text
   background:  "#E8E8E8"
   content: |-
-    #### Challenge

-    Parks Victoria wanted to showcase the ‘all abilities access’ of 10 selected parks.
-Scattered around the state and not all strictly ‘accessible’, each have their own appeal.
+    ## Victorian Parks are for everyone.
+    ## They’re beautiful, regenerative and should be easy for everyone to visit.
+    ## The problem is, most people don’t know what to expect if they have access needs.
+    ## Why should we visit?
+How’s the surfaces?
+Are there allocated car parks and toilets?

+    #
+    ##

-    #### Process
+    ##### Process

-    We worked closely with Parks staff and with members of the disability community to write, shoot and produce the videos in a way that showcased access while providing the genuine excitement in visiting these beautiful places.
+    We worked with John Kenwright in the Access team and Nick Esser in Marketing along with staff and rangers to understand the history and uniqueness of each park.
+    Inviting friends from the disabled community and family to join the filming, the job was then to co-ordinate and produce the work.
+We wrote scripts, planned visits and filmed across a 6-month period through COVID lock downs.

-    #### Result
+    ##### Result

-    The first video was released on ‘International Wheelchair Day’ in March 2021 and within three days had reached 2,000+ people.
+    The first video was released on *‘International Wheelchair Day’* in March 2021 and within three days had reached 2,000+ people.
     Three months later it had reached 10K views.
 Moreover, the first video was shared widely between friends, family and people with reduced mobility - those who benefit the most are getting the information they need to plan and visit parks with confidence.

+    The series paved the way as a pilot with plans to develop similar content showcasing other disabilities in other parks.

 - block: images